-- Intention to Create Legal Relations – Intention for contract to be legally binding;
+3. Intention to Create Legal Relations

 Bilateral Contracts for Small Businesses

+Bilateral contracts form the foundation for small businesses to operate.
+They are prevalent in all aspects of the business and ensure businesses continue to work both internally and externally.
 A prime example is that of retail businesses.
 Every sale of a good or service made is a bilateral contract.
-The business agrees to transfer ownership of the good or provide the service in exchange for a specified price.
-The purchaser agrees to pay the specified price in exchange for receiving the good or service.
-As you will notice, it is the mutual exchange of promises that defines a bilateral contract.
+The business agrees to transfer ownership of the goods or provide the service in exchange for a specified price.
+In addition, the purchaser agrees to pay the specified price in exchange for receiving the goods or service.
+Above all, it is the mutual exchange of promises that defines a bilateral contract.